February 2010 / December 2013

 - The colony was ruled by the Batavian Republic (as the Netherlands were then called) from 1803 to 1806.

-- The Batavian Republic assigned armorial seals to Cape Town and the other local authorities, such as the Graaff Reinet drostdy, in 1804.
+- The Batavian Republic assigned armorial seals to Cape Town and the other local authorities in 1804.
 This was the beginning of municipal heraldry in South Africa.

 - The colony was under British military occupation again from 1806 to 1814, and a permanent British possession from 1814.
 The Articles of Capitulation guaranteed the preservation of the burghers' rights and privileges, which has been interpreted as including their right to assume and bear coats of arms.
 From 1814, though, colonists could obtain grants of arms from the British heraldry authorities if they wished.